gardener/gardener/docs/usage/csi_components.md

 If the CSI components (and all resources associated with them) managed by end-users aren't properly removed by the end-users before shoot deletion is triggered then the cluster deletion might cause problems and get stuck.

-Typically, it results in stuck `VolumeSnapshot` resources (still having finalizers that will never be cleaned up).
+This results in `VolumeSnapshot` resources still having finalizers that will never be cleaned up.
 Consequently, manual intervention is required to clean them up before the cluster deletion can continue.